 Knowing the seed, we can predict the output, but for many generators even without the seed it is possible to infer the current state of the generator from its output.
 This property is trivially true for any generator where its output is its entire internal state-a strategy used by a number of simple random number generators.
-For some other generators, such as the Mersenne Twister [35], we have to go to a little more trouble and invert its tempering function (which is a bijection; see Section 5), but nevertheless after only 624 outputs, we will have captured its entire internal state.
+For some other generators, such as the Mersenne Twister [Matsumoto and Nishimura 1998], we have to go to a little more trouble and invert its tempering function (which is a bijection; see Section 5), but nevertheless after only 624 outputs, we will have captured its entire internal state.

-Predictability has security consequences, because it allows a variety of possible attacks, including denial of service attacks [8].
-If the generator is invertible, once we know its internal state, we can also run it backwards to discover the random numbers it generated in the past, potentially leading to severe security compromises [13, 15].
+Predictability has security consequences, because it allows a variety of possible attacks, including denial of service attacks [Crosby and Wallach 2003].
+If the generator is invertible, once we know its internal state, we can also run it backwards to discover the random numbers it generated in the past, potentially leading to severe security compromises [Goldberg and Wagner 1996; Gutterman and Malkhi 2005].
 In contrast, cryptographically secure generators are not invertable.
-The only cryptographically secure generator in our sampling is Arc4Random from OpenBSD (which is equivalent to the trade-secret RC4 algorithm from RSA Security), although other, more-recent secure generators perform similarly (see Section 9).
+The only cryptographically secure generators are not invertable.
+The only cryptographically secure generators perform similarly (see Section 9).
 While security-related applications should use a secure generator, because we cannot always know the future contexts in which our code will be used, it seems wise for all applications to avoid generators that make discovering their entire internal state completely trivial.